Kakamotobi/Learned/DSA/19-Dynamic-Programming.md

   return fib(n-1) + fib(n-2);
 }
 ```
-- The time complexity of this recursive solution is exponential - O(2<sup>n</sup>) (O(branches<sup>depth</sup>)).
-- The problem is that we are repeatedly solving the same subproblems several times (overlapping subproblems).
-  - What if we could "remember" all these already calculated values?
-#### Memoization Solution
+### Memoization Solution
-- **Memoization**
+- Top-Bottom Approach.
-  - Storing the results of expensive function calls and returning the cached result when the same inputs occur again.
+- **Storing the results of expensive function calls and returning the cached result when the same inputs occur again.**
 - Ex: once `fib(3)` is calculated once, there is no need to calculate it again, hence, reducing the time complexity.
 - The time complexity of this memoized solution is linear - O(n).

 <p align="center">
   <img src="https://raw.githubusercontent.com/Kakamotobi/Learned/main/DSA/refImg/fibonacci-memoization.png" alt="Fibonacci Memoization" width="60%" />